Consolidation of Power

 Airlines - 4 major companies control 80% of all domestic flight

-Our platforms top priority is to fight against con-pow and support a new type of antitrust movement.
+Our platforms top priority is to fight against consolidation of power and support a new type of antitrust movement.
 This includes using the Federal Trade Commission to put a halt on mergers, adding structural barriers that separate businesses that could create conflicts of interest, and split up or reduce the power of corporations that have the ability to control vast areas of commerce.

 Antitrust battles are sexy, they are the heavyweight fight that pits David (the common man) against Goliath (the mega corporation) in a battle for democracy.
 As Americans we love competition and we love underdogs.
 Supporting antitrust reform is to stand for everything that is great about living in a free country.
 Corporate consolidation doesn’t just undercut this freedom in the marketplace—it undercuts the economic equality and free flow of information on which our political system depends.